JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 SeCreateSymbolicLinkPrivilege             Create symbolic links                                              Disabled SeDelegateSessionUserImpersonatePrivilege Obtain an impersonation token for another user in the same session Disabled
 ```
-6. `secedit /export /cfg {FILENAME1}.inf` to export the compromised machine's security configuration as an information file (**.inf**)
+6. `secedit /export /cfg {FILENAME1}.inf` from the compromised Windows machine to export the compromised machine's security configuration as an information file (**.inf**)
 ```PowerShell
 PS C:\> secedit /export /cfg CONFIG.inf

 The task has completed successfully.
 See log %windir%\security\logs\scesrv.log for detail info.
 ```
-7. `dir` to verify that the compromised machine's security configuration has been successfully exported into an information file (**.inf**) onto our currently working directory within the compromised machine from where we executed the command from, which was the case
+7. `dir` from the compromised Windows machine to verify that the compromised machine's security configuration has been successfully exported into an information file (**.inf**) onto our currently working directory within the compromised machine from where we executed the command from, which was the case
 ```PowerShell
 PS C:\> dir